Eye problems in children have to be dealt with seriously and quickly.

 Both eyes are unable to consistently aim at the same object.

-Contrary to old wives’ tale, strabismus isn’t caused by deliberately crossing of the eyes (eye myth busted).
+Contrary to old wives’ tale, strabismus isn’t caused by deliberately crossing of the eyes (find out more in the article eye myth busted).

 In fact, crossing eyes is good for seeing 3D effect.